You’re on Inspirational Graduation Quotes, page 5 of 8 Graduation wishes, messages, and quotes. See the complete menu of related pages at the bottom.

 It is indeed ironic that we spend our school days yearning to graduate and our remaining days waxing nostalgic about our school days.

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
-It is our light, not our darkness that most frightens us.
+It is our light, not our darkness, that most frighten us.
 We ask ourselves, Who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It is not just in some of us; it is in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.

 NOTE: Inspirational graduation quotes are frequently found in commencement addresses, but also in books and magazine features.